david718/ComparableVideoViewer/README.md

-# ComparableVideoViewer(electron for linux)
+# ComparableVideoViewer(electron app for linux)

 ### What is this app?

 This app renders two different screens each has different video quality.

-and this app has a bar
+and this app has a bar to resize those screens

 ## Install & Start